By Humanity 64 Comments

-Dragons Dogma has a very unique vocation (class) based system.
-You earn regular levels that increase your stats like health, stamina, attack defense etc.. along with vocation ranks that level up independently and unlock new skill and attacks for that particular vocation.
+Dragons Dogma has a very unique vocation (class) system.
+You earn regular levels that increase your stats like health, stamina, attack defense etc..but you also take on a role, or vocation, that ranks up independently and unlocks new skills and attacks for that particular vocation.
 You can switch vocations as often as you like - it is even encouraged as class specific passive buffs carry over.
-For instance you can level up your warrior vocation and unlock the buff that greatly increases your strength, then switch to the Assassin vocation (also heavily melee based) and use that strength augment you unlocked from the Warrior.
-This allows for great versatility when creating your character and encourages you to play and try one of the many classes in place.
+For instance, in the warrior vocation you can unlock a passive buff which greatly increases your strength, which will still be available for you to use when you switch over to the Assassin vocation.
+This allows for great versatility when creating your character and encourages experimentation within the many classes available.

 You are presented with a plethora of vocations to choose from, each specializing in distinctly unique forms of combat.
-Fighters are your typical melee class with shield and sword but you can also become a Warrior or Mystic Knight, both of which use completely different weapons and attacks.
+There are three primary classes: fighter, strider and mage, which offshoot into hybrids and specializations.
+Fighters are your typical melee class with shield and sword, but you can also become a powerful Warrior or the magic wielding Mystic Knight - both of which use completely different weapons and attacks.
 Do you want to engage in melee combat, getting in up close and personal?
 The Fighter is an agile class that has numerous sword skills like dynamic home-in lunges, shield bashing or concentrated strikes.
 Feel like you want more power?
 The Warrior wields gigantic two handed weapons that send small enemies literally flying into the air and can stagger even larger foes.
 Want cool armor and melee combat but also a bit of magic?
-The Mystic Knight makes use of a magic shield and runes that both offer unique buff sand enchantments to you and your party as well as provide offensive magical attacks.
+The Mystic Knight makes use of a magic shield and runes that both offer unique buffs and enchantments to you and your party as well as provide offensive magical attacks.
 Mage, Sorcerer, Assassin, Ranger, Strider, Magick Archer.. there is literally a vocation for every playstyle and you’re not locked into one for the entire game which is great in case you want to try something else down the road.

 The combat is simply amazing.
 Much like Dark Souls or Skyrim it relies on stamina but unlike either of those games it is fast paced and engaging.
 The skills you unlock are grandiose in animation and fun to execute.
 Melee classes have varied forms of lunges, spins, and focused attacks that let you dominate the battlefield.
 Mages possess spectacular offensive spells, one of my favorites being a literal meteor shower that rains down over the battlefield decimating anything standing in your path - double so impressive when two or more mages cast it simultaneously.
 When fighting human sized opponents there is great feedback for all your attacks.
 When a foe is armored or blocking, your weapon will bounce off with a loud clank leaving you open for attack.
 When your blade makes contact with flesh the opponent will stagger and enter stunlock as you rain down hit after hit on their hapless soon to be corpses.
 Slashing away at a helpless bandit never gets old.

 The real fun begins when you face larger enemies.
 If you thought fighting giants or even dragons was “epic” in Skyrim then just wait till you face those very same foes in Dragons Dogma.
 There is a very interesting grappling mechanic in place highly reminiscent of Shadow of the Colossus.
 While not always necessary to fell larger beast, it is advantageous to climb up and over them in order to get into position allowing you to strike at their weak spots for massive damage - like a cyclops eye for example.
 It is both exhilarating and plain fun to grab onto a raging manticore, trying to crawl up to it’s weak points as it thrashes about trying to shake you loose.
 In addition all of these creatures have different attack patterns and states.
 A cyclops can become enraged, swinging their giant club wildly about and will fall over stunned if you shoot at their feet or eyeball.
 Likewise a drake will circle you from above unless you shoot their wings to bring them crashing down.
-Just remember to not make the rookie mistake of clinging onto one of these as they take off to the sky unless you have enough stamina to climb over to their wings and damage them enough for the beast to land as otherwise it’s a long way down.
+Just remember to not make the rookie mistake of clinging onto one of these flying beasts too long - unless you have enough stamina to cling on and force them to land, you'll fall a really long way down.

 Playing Dragons Dogma you will never be alone.
 Joining you on this journey will be your very own Pawn, a special companion shaped and named as you see fit.
 You will get to choose their vocation and outfit them with equipment.
 They will learn alongside you and even offer hints along the way.
 In addition to your own companion, you can hire 2 more player created pawns from a special area called the Rift which allows you to browse player created pawns by level, Gamertag, vocation and so forth.
 Just like your own pawn, these are companions from other players games’ complete with their own equipment and behavior patterns.
 As you can hire out other pawns so can others hire out yours, a process through which they gain invaluable knowledge about quests and enemies you haven’t faced yet.
 You might employ the service of some pawns that completed quests that you haven’t which will prompt them to offer helpful advice along the way such as telling you which way to go when reaching a fork in the road, or giving you helpful hints when exploring dungeons.

 The most exciting part is that these AI companions are not incredibly stupid.
 In fact I dare to say they are the most helpful computer controlled players I have ever encountered in a videogame.
-Support mages will buff your weapons with enemy appropriate magic and heal you in the middle of combat.
-Melee characters will draw aggro and hold down enemies for you to deliver a deadly blow.
+Support mages will buff your weapons with appropriate enemy debilitating magic and heal you in the middle of combat.
+Melee characters will draw aggro and hold down adversaries for you to deliver the final deadly blow.
 Sorcerers will rain down destructive spells that can bring down even the mightiest beasts in mere seconds.
-The pawns will shout out enemy weaknesses, gather loot that you’ve missed, give you directions, or even bring fallen allies for you to revive.
+The pawns will also shout out enemy weaknesses, gather loot that you’ve missed, give you directions, or even bring fallen allies for you to revive.
 I was never frustrated or angry with my pawns and in fact owe them my life and a great many victories.
-Unlike other games, the brunt of the combat won’t always rest solely on your shoulders with these AI lackeys running around in circles.
-Quite often I’d be busy trying to scale some larger beast to hack at their weak spots when my mages would annihilate them with spells before I had a chance to even get in position.
+Unlike other games, the brunt of the combat won’t always rest solely on your shoulders with these AI companions running around.
+Quite often I’d be busy trying to scale some large beast to hack at their weak point, when my mages would annihilate them with spells before I had a chance to even get in position.
 The entire pawn system is quite ingenious and something I've never seen anywhere before.

 I could go on and on about how great this game is but in truth my reasons for wanting you to play it are rather selfish.
 I want everyone to get Dragons Dogma and play it because I want them to make another one.
 Because this game is so incredibly detailed and unique that it’s a crime that no one is talking about it.